 Welcome to Squash Source, the world’s best resource for squash gear reviews, squash equipment news, and general information about the great sport of squash.

 Squash Source is a blog with over 1,000 posts about every type of squash equipment, including products from all the major squash brands.
 It also features up-and-coming brands you might not have heard of.
-It’s basically like a Wikipedia for squash gear, and you can look up a wide variety of squash products past and present.
+It’s somewhat like a Wikipedia for squash gear — you can look up a wide variety of squash products past and present and from all parts of the world.

 Here are some quick links to various categories of equipment posted so far on Squash Source.
 Around the site, you can also find roundups of the best squash gear in each category.